sri123kar/weather_api/README.md

 *The one swagger endpoint got opened which has two api endpoint we can input the data and get desired value

+### STEP 4 ->Run the testcase

+*Open terminal in that location and run below commands one by one so that required package is installed
+    command 1 -> pip install requests
+    command 2 -> pip install jsonpath

+*After running the abouve commands, type 'python test.py' (make sure your main.py is running)